Non-Nucleoside Analogue Reverse Transcriptase Inhibitors (NNRTIs)

 Median (Range) | 73 (2–288) | 79 (7–202) |

-In a PK study of youth aged 13 to 23 years who received RPV,1 RPV exposure was comparable to the exposure observed during the PAINT study in patients who received 25-mg doses of RPV without DRV/r and substantially higher than the exposure observed in those who received 25-mg doses of RPV with DRV/r (RPV area under the curve in this study was 6,740 ng·h/mL).
-No dose adjustments are currently recommended for adults when RPV is coadministered with DRV/r , where a similar two-fold to three-fold increase in RPV exposure has been reported.2
+In a PK study of youth aged 13 to 23 years who received RPV,2 RPV exposure was comparable to the exposure observed during the PAINT study in patients who received 25-mg doses of RPV without DRV/r and substantially higher than the exposure observed in those who received 25-mg doses of RPV with DRV/r (RPV area under the curve in this study was 6,740 ng·h/mL).
+No dose adjustments are currently recommended for adults when RPV is coadministered with DRV/r, where a similar twofold to threefold increase in RPV exposure has been reported.3

 Simplification of Treatment

 Juluca is an FDC tablet that contains DTG 50 mg and RPV 25 mg.
 The results from two trials in adults (SWORD-1 and SWORD-2) supported FDA approval of DTG/RPV as a complete regimen for treatment simplification or maintenance therapy in certain patients.
 The two identical SWORD trials enrolled 1,024 patients with suppressed viral replication who had been on stable ART for at least 6 months and had no history of treatment failure or evidence of resistance mutations that are associated with DTG or RPV.
-The participants were randomized to receive DTG/RPV or to continue their suppressive ARV regimen.
-After 48 weeks of treatment, 95% of patients in both arms maintained HIV RNA <50 copies/mL.14 After 52 weeks, the participants who had been randomized to continue their suppressive ARV regimen were switched to DTG/RPV.
-At 100 weeks of treatment, 86% of the early switch patients and 93% of the late switch patients remained virologically suppressed.15 More AEs were reported and more AEs led to discontinuation in the DTG/RPV arm during the comparative randomized phase.
+The participants were randomized to receive DTG/RPV (“early switch”) or to continue their suppressive ARV regimen.
+After 48 weeks of treatment, 95% of patients in both arms maintained HIV RNA <50 copies/mL.14 After 52 weeks, the participants who had been randomized to continue their suppressive ARV regimen were switched to DTG/RPV (“late switch”).
+At 148 weeks of treatment, 84% of the early switch patients and 90% of the late switch patients remained virologically suppressed, and only 11 patients receiving dual therapy (DTG/RPV) met virologic failure criteria.
+No integrase inhibitor resistance was identified.15 More AEs were reported, and more AEs led to treatment discontinuation in the DTG/RPV arm during the comparative randomized phase.
 In a subgroup of SWORD study patients whose original ARV regimen contained TDF, small but statistically significant increases in hip and spine bone mineral density were observed.16 Although DTG/RPV as Juluca is not approved for use in adolescents, the doses of both component drugs that make up Juluca are approved for use in adolescents.
 This product may be appropriate for certain adolescents; however, because the strategy of treatment simplification has not been evaluated in adolescents, who may have difficulties adhering to therapy, the Panel does not recommend using Juluca in adolescents and children until more data are available.

 Toxicity

 In the PAINT study, the observed AEs were similar to those reported in adults (e.g., somnolence, nausea, vomiting, abdominal pain, dizziness, headache).
-The incidence of depressive disorders was 19.4% (seven of 36 participants) compared to 9% in the Phase 3 trials in adults.
-The incidence of Grade 3 and 4 depressive disorders was 5.6% (two of 36 participants).2
+The incidence of depressive disorders was 19.4% (7 of 36 participants) compared to 9% in the Phase 3 trials in adults.
+The incidence of Grade 3 and 4 depressive disorders was 5.6% (2 of 36 participants).3

 Six out of 30 adolescents (20%) with a normal ACTH stimulation test at baseline developed an abnormal test during the trial.
-There were no serious AEs, deaths, or treatment discontinuations that were attributed to adrenal insufficiency.
-The clinical significance of abnormal ACTH stimulation tests is not known, but this finding warrants further evaluation.2
+No serious AEs, deaths, or treatment discontinuations were attributed to adrenal insufficiency.
+The clinical significance of abnormal ACTH stimulation tests is not known, but this finding warrants further evaluation.3

 References